pyTooling/upload-artifact/README.md

 This composite action, based on [`actions/upload-artifact`](https://github.com/actions/upload-artifact) and packaging the artifact's content in a tarball, will preserve file attributes like **file permissions**.
-This essential capability is not implemented by GitHub until now (requested on [05.12.2019](https://github.com/actions/upload-artifact/issues/38)) and still delayed and/or refused? to be implemented in the future.
+This essential capability is not implemented by GitHub until now (requested on [05.12.2019](https://github.com/actions/upload-artifact/issues/38)) and still delayed and/or rejected(?) to be implemented in the future.
 According to GitHub, the internal API doesn't allow  the implementation of such a feature, but this actions is demonstrating a working solution.

-See [pyTooling/download-artifact](https://github.com/pyTooling/download-artifact) for the matching download action.
+📥 See [pyTooling/download-artifact](https://github.com/pyTooling/download-artifact) for the matching download action.

+## Additional Features compared to `actions/upload-artifact`

+* Select an operation mode of `tar` or `legacy`.
+The latter will collect the files in an artifact without a tarball.
+* Enabled debug mode, to list all gathered files in an artifact.
+* Override the tarballs name in case of naming collisions.

 ## Advantages Compared to Competing GitHub Actions

 * Support all parameters of `actions/upload-artifact`.
 	(Others support only a subset.)
 * Supports Ubuntu, Windows and macOS GitHub Runner images.
-	(Others are created for Linux only.)
+	(Others are created for Linux in mind.)
 * Well-defined behavior of tarball internal directory/file structure.
 	(No silent and "unpredictable" removal of common prefixes.)
 * Store files in tarball without owner and group information.
-* Testcases implemented as a pipeline verifying uploads/downloads using a tarball.
+* Testcases are implemented as a pipeline, verifying uploads/downloads using a tarball.

 ## Usage